The Lyceum, Liverpool

-The Lyceum is a Neoclassical Grade II* listed building located on Bold Street, Liverpool.
-It was constructed in 1802 as a news-room and England's first subscription library (1758–1942) and later became a gentleman's club.
+The Lyceum is a Neoclassical Grade II* listed building located on Bold Street, Liverpool, England.
+It was constructed in 1802 as a news-room and England's first subscription library (1758–1942) and later became a gentlemen's club.
 After the club relocated in 1952 the building was left unoccupied for many years, eventually falling into a state of disrepair.
 Calls were made for its demolition in the late 1970s, sparking a campaign to save the building.
 It reopened as a post office, and then a branch of the Co-operative Bank.
-As of November 2019, its tenant is a Chinese restaurant.
+As of May 2024, its tenants are a Chinese restaurant (Church Street entrance) and a miniature golf and bar venue called One Below (main entrance).

 Construction

 In 1757 members of a small literary club met in the house of William Everard, a teacher, to discuss reviews, periodicals and later books, which they circulated amongst themselves.
-On 1 May 1758 the Liverpool Library was established and the books which were originally stored in a large chest in Everard's parlor were moved to a number of different premises around the city centre as the collection increased.
+On 1 May 1758, the Liverpool Library was established and the books which were originally stored in a large chest in Everard's parlor were moved to a number of different premises around the city centre as the collection increased.